16 Life-Changing Slow Living Tips (You Can Start Today)

-If you rush through your day and hardly remember what you ate for lunch, then mindfulness helps you savour the moments.
+If you rush through your day and hardly remember what you ate for lunch, then mindfulness helps you savor the moments.

-Slow living is an antidote to constantly living online and being disconnected from people, with communication broken down into “likes” and comments.
+It’s an antidote to constantly living online and being disconnected from people, with communication broken down into comments and likes.

 Slow living means nurturing your local community and spending time on the relationships that bring value to your life.